A Round the World ticket (RTW ticket) is a special kind of airfare that can take you around the world using different airlines.

 2. Round the World Ticket Rules

-A Round the World ticket must begin and end in the same country though not necessarily the same city in the case of larger countries.
 As examples, from the US you could start a RTW route from Boston and end it in Seattle; from Australia you could originate from Sydney and end in Brisbane, Melbourne etc.

 As mentioned, you must follow either an easterly or westerly global direction of travel.
 Did you know that flying times will actually be quicker if travelling in an easterly direction due to the presence of the jet stream – about 6 hours faster globally than going westerly!